skaman82/HW3_tracker/README.md

 This resulting in blown up and blurry graphics<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/1.jpg" width="300px"/>

-• UI: All corner icons in the stock watchface are not updating/working.
+• UI: All corner icons in the stock watchfaces are not updating/working.
 Both on top don't open anything.
 The top right one could be battery level.<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10041/1.jpg" width="300px"/>

 • UI: In the main menu the rainbow icon opens "sport stats" instead of "step summary".